AGoodnight/Jig/README.md

 <pre>
 /*
-This button can only be pressed during a short period of time on a timeline.
+This is a button.
-On rollover it jumps.
+On rollover it jumps, but only at the right time.
 On click it spins and runs a few functions.
 */